Tinram/MySQL-Brute/README.md

 Brute force a MySQL user using a wordlist file.

-MySQL Brute was created for localhost account recovery:
+MySQL Brute was created for localhost account recovery
+e.g.

 + root account inaccessible
 + mysqld not to be restarted in safe mode for root reset